impresso/impresso.github.io/_people/daniele-guido.md

 ---
 category: team
+group: collaborator
+ordering: 02-guido
+picture: /assets/images/daniele-guido.jpg
+subheading: Lead designer at the C2DH
 title: Daniele Guido, M.Sc.
-ordering: 01-guido
-subheading: Lead designer at the C2DH
-picture: /assets/images/daniele-guido.jpg
 ---

 Daniele is a designer and full-stack developer specialising in data visualisation, network visualisation and digital methods.
 He designs and develops experimental web applications and tools for better information retrieval in the digital humanities.